mikedevusa/sms-search/README.md

 6. Deploy the serverless function: `twilio serverless:deploy`
 7. Associate the function URL listed in Step 5 output with your virtual number: `twilio phone-numbers:update <TWILIO_PHONE_NUMBER> --sms-url <YOUR_FUNCTION_URL>`
    - Function URL will be in format similar to (example) https://abcde-12345-dev.twil.io/sms-reply

+You can monitor logs with `twilio serverless:logs --tail` or in the Twilio console